SumoLogic/sumologic-otel-collector/docs/migration.md

   ## All my example metrics
   telegraf/my example name:
   # ...
-exporters:
+processors:
-  sumologic:
+  source:
     source_name: my example name
 ```

 #### Source Host

-A Source Host can be set in the exporter configuration with the `source_host` option.
+A Source Host can be set in the [Source Processor][source-templates] configuration with the `source_host` option.

 For example, the following snippet configures the Source Host as `my_host`: